Feeds:

 khare-blog-3006

-Unfortunately, after about two hours of flowing water, the water started to seem into the house.
+Unfortunately, after about two hours of flowing water, the water started to seep into the house.
 First the kitchen and then the family room, study and living room.

 khare-blog-3001khare-blog-3002